mirsah91/repro-api/README.md

 npm run start:dev
 ```

-Ensure your SDKs (React, Nest, Node) attach the tenant header – refer to their READMEs for configuration details.
+Ensure your SDKs (React, Nest, Node) send the app id for bootstrap and the issued SDK token for subsequent requests.

 ## Repro AI Graph